pavankothawade/Aladdin-2D-Game/Team_activity.md

 ### What did the team do the past week?

+Pritam Meher
+* Worked on showing the end of the game
+* Integrated title page and Aladdin World

 Amita Mathkar
 * Worked on project based on user feedback received.
 * Fixed the bugs found in Sprint 1.